aminya/setup-cpp/README.md

 NOTE: In the `compiler` entry, you can specify the version after `-` like `llvm-11.0.0`.
 For the tools, you can pass a specific version instead of `true` that chooses the default version

 NOTE: On Unix systems, when `setup-cpp` is used locally or in other CI services like GitLab, the environment variables are added to `~/.cpprc`.
 You should run `source ~/.cpprc` to immediately activate the environment variables.
 This file is automatically sourced in the next shell restart from `~/.bashrc` or `~/.profile` if `SOURCE_CPPRC` is not set to `0`.
+To deactivate `.cpprc` in the next shell restart, rename/remove `~/.cpprc`.

 NOTE: On Unix systems, you will not need `sudo` if you are already a root user (e.g., in a GitLab runner or Docker).